The DPS Program provides psychosocial services upon request and with the agreement of the impacted community.

 If you are interested in volunteering with the Disaster Psychosocial Services Program and are part of one of the registries listed below, please submit an application online.
 Please note that volunteers are screened to ensure they have the necessary credentials.

-The Disaster Psychosocial Services volunteer network is comprised of registered professional and paraprofessionals from:
+The Disaster Psychosocial Services volunteer network is comprised of registered professionals and paraprofessionals from:

 - BC Association of Clinical Counselors